-As part of their orientation, all employees go through a two-hour New Hire Orientation, and Fellows which includes a thorough review of Campus Security and its operations.
+As part of their onboarding, all employees go through a two-hour New Hire Orientation, and Fellows take part in orientation seminars which includes a thorough review of Campus and Security operations.
 Any criminal activity or emergency situations observed on campus or on the adjacent public property should be reported to Campus Security or Conservatory administration in a timely manner to allow for appropriate response.